Accepted with Minor Revisions: Value of AI-Assisted Scientific Writing: Introduction

 \section{Introduction}

 Telling people about research is as important as doing it.
 Scientific publishing is an integral part of science, meant to disseminate research findings, foster collaboration, encourage reproducibility, and ensure that scientific knowledge is accessible and built upon over time~\citep{liang2024mapping}.
 Bad writing can and often does prevent or delay the publication of good science~\citep{gastel2022write}.
 Researchers and scientists today, however, are often not formally trained to write, and generally learn by imitating the styles of their advisors and other authors~\citep{lindsay2020scientific}.
 Large language models (LLMs), with their writing abilities, offer a promising venue to assist researchers in both conducting and writing about research.
-However, a thorough assessment of their capabilities in scientific writing is lacking.
+However, prior work on thorough assessment of their capabilities in open ended scientific writing tasks remains limited.

 Even so, the use of language models continues to grow in this area.
 Many tools and platforms termed ``AI co-scientist'' have emerged in the past year \citep{gottweis2025towards,Beel2025EvaluatingSA}.
 They are marketed to be capable of generating, executing, and writing papers, with some of them getting accepted in academic workshops organized by peer-reviewed conferences \citep{yamada2025aiscientistv2workshoplevelautomated}.
 Popular scientific writing platforms such as Overleaf now offer writing assistant plugins.\footnote{\url{https://www.overleaf.com/learn/how-to/Writefull\_integration}} However, anecdotal examples of both seemingly AI-generated papers~\citep{cybernews_academic_2023,anthes_ai_2023} and peer reviews \citep{oransky_papers_2024} have inspired criticisms \citep{liang2024mapping}.
 In addition, across disciplines, recent studies have raised concerns over the declining quality of writing in scientific publications in several disciplines, attributing it to the rise of LLM-generated content~\citep{matsui2024delving,lemire2024will,geng2024chatgpt}.
 These studies, however, have largely focused on corpus-level trends on unreviewed manuscripts and are conducted without consulting or involving writers such as the authors of said publications.